Table of Contents

 Typically, a judge will appoint a Best Interest Attorney if the judge is concerned the parents are so embroiled in battling over the custody and control over their children that they fail to focus, instead, upon what is in their children’s best interests.

 As a result, the judge who will decide the child custody issues becomes concerned he or she will not receive important information that may influence the judge’s decision in the child custody case.
 That is where the Best Interest Attorney comes in.

-Who Pays for the Best Interest Attorney
+Who Pays for the Best Interest Attorney in Arizona

-The court has an approved roster of Best Interest Attorneys; although the court does not have to necessarily pick a Best Interest Attorney from that roster.
+The court has an approved roster of Best Interest Attorneys in Arizona; although the court does not have to necessarily pick a Best Interest Attorney from that roster.

 If the case is a dependency case, meaning the state has accused either or both parents of being unfit to parent their children, the Best Interest Attorney will typically be paid by the state of Arizona.

 In other child custody battles between two parents where the State of Arizona is not involved, the court will order the parents to pay the attorney’s fees charged by the Best Interest Attorney.

 What are the Best Interest Attorney’s Responsibilities